 Gabrielle is a multiracial Black woman activist who co-founded a high school cohort, Oregon Youth For Gun Reform, at Next Up.
 Her understanding of intersectionality and desire to learn have radically shaped our organization for the better.
-She is an incoming Freshman at Swarthmore College.
+She is a Freshman at Swarthmore College.

 Auna is an experienced higher education professional who has helped kick start new degree concentrations rooted in racial and gender justice – including the first Bachelor’s degree offered in the state of Oregon in Indigenous Nations and Native American Studies.
 She got her start with community organizing within her Mexican community in Eastern Oregon and Washington, and further developed it at Next Up.

 Our Next Up Board of Directors provides oversight and support to our work.
 They are 11 people with a richness of experience, ranging in age from 17-34.
 Our board is 90% women, 64% BIPOC (Black, Indigenous, People of Color), and 20% LGBTQ.
 Our Board of Directors is comprised of fierce community advocates who are deeply committed to the success of our organization.

 Courtney Graham, a Political Strategist at SEIU Local 503, devotes her time to supporting candidates and campaigns that are committed to advancing economic, racial, gender, and reproductive justice for all Oregonians.
 She is passionate about increasing voter access and expanding opportunity for young Oregonians in order to address system inequities and building long-term power.